Mapping Connectomic Structure to Function(s) in Cerebellar-like Networks using Kernel Regression: Discussion

 In this work we have studied the effect of non-random connectomic structure on the inductive bias of cerebellar-like networks.
 In particular, we have explored how a toy model of connectomic structure led to changes in the learning properties, via their effect on the kernel eigenstructure.
 In short, overconnection to some input neurons over others makes it easier for the circuit to learn functions that depend on that input, while groupings in the connectivity make it easy (hard) for the network to learn functions that generalise over (discriminate between) members of the same group \citep{zavitz2021connectivity,dorrell2023meta}.
 Relative to other works that study the same problem we provide mathematical tractability, linking the observed phenomena to well understood machine learning theory.

 Broadly, this work aligns with approaches that seek to understand design choices in cerebellar-like networks through the tasks they help to solve \citep{harris2019additive,xie2022task,dorrell2023meta,zavitz2021connectivity}, in contrast to task-agnostic approaches that have sought to characterise cerebellar representations via measures such as the dimensionality of the representation \citep{litwin2017optimal,babadi2014sparseness,cayco2017sparse,cayco2019re}.
 In particular, understanding these learning effects via the kernel eigenfunctions has proven effective: beyond this work, increased representational sparsity has been linked to faster decay in the eigenvalues, producing systems that are tuned to learn smoother functions \citep{xie2022task}; and sparsity in the connectivity matrix has been shown to lead to networks that are inductively biased towards learning `low-order' functions -- those that depend on a small number of input dimensions \citep{harris2019additive,hashemi2023generalization}.
+Further, the same ideas have been used to understand visual representations \citep{bordelon2021population}.
 We find these account compelling.
-Further, they are becoming experimentally testable.
+Excitingly, they are becoming experimentally testable.
 Genetic and pharmacological control now allows experimentalists to alter network parameters, such as the number of hidden layer neurons, connection density or sparsity \citep{ahmed2023hacking,elkahlah2020presynaptic}, and these experiments have confirmed predictions about the effect of network parameters on representational structure and behavioural discriminability.
 The predictions we make here could similarly be tested if a method to manipulate the connectivity covariance was found.

 One shortcoming of understanding via a learner's inductive bias is the difficulty in interpretation for high-dimensional inputs.
 When the inputs are low-dimensional, simple pictures, like~\cref{fig:cerebellum-eigenfunctions}, suffice to understand a network's inductive bias; but in high-dimensions such pictures are hard to create and difficult to understand.
 It is in this setting in particular that analytic approaches hold promise: tractable toy models can be established that demonstrate the key phenomena while generalising to higher input dimensionalities.
 This can require contorting the problem into a solvable form while capturing the key biological phenomena, which is not always possible.
 That said, we are hopeful that recent developments in machine learning theory could usefully loosen the requirements for analytically tractability, providing dividends for understanding cerebellar-like networks \citep{hu2022universality}.